-Editor’s Note: Security parameters needs to be clarified.
+Editor’s Note: What type of ID is used as a UE or relay ID is FFS.

-Step 7: UE2 verified the security info to assure the correctness of the indirect communication request message, and may verify that the authenticity of UE-to-UE relay identified by the UE-to-UE relay ID.
+Step 7: UE2 verified the security info to assure the correctness of the indirect communication request message, may check that the received UE2 ID matches with its own identity, and may verify that the authenticity of UE-to-UE relay by comparing the received UE-to-UE relay1 ID in step 6, and the UE-to-UE relay1 ID stored in step8.